 Deed ownership is the type of ownership we are most used to north of the border.
 There is a title to the land which is held directly by the owner.
 If you’re not in a restricted zone (most of the country), this is the ownership you’ll have.

-It’s hard to get some agents to show houses that belong to other brokerages.
-So, you need to be proactive.
-Check all the local sites and you tell them which houses you would like to see—and take advice on other houses as well.
+Sometimes, it is hard to get agents to show houses that belong to other brokerages.
+You may need to be proactive.

-There is limited MLS meaning no often there is no formal market comparison on sales prices.
+There is limited MLS meaning at times there is no formal market comparison on sale prices.
 Someone could list a property for $800,000 but only get $500,000—you don’t know in México.
-No formal record.
-It’s all whatever the agent tells you.
+It may only be what the agent tells you.

 Mortgages are available with a typical rate of 8 to 12% interest.
-More and more Mexican banks and financial institutions will lend to expats.
-Commission plus life and property insurance are usually a must.
-Mortgages may have to be paid off by the time you are in your early 70s but some financial institutions have raised the age to when you are age 80.
+Some Mexican banks and financial institutions will lend to foreigners.
+Monthly commission to the banker who arranged the mortgage plus life and property insurance are common.
+Mortgages may have to be paid off by the time you are in your 70s but some financial institutions have raised the age to when you are age 80.
 So, one of your first questions will be at what age must my mortgage be paid off.

 To qualify for a mortgage, Mexican banks usually only consider your Mexican credit score and the amount you deposit into a Mexican financial institution.
 However, some other mortgages sources will consider your US or Canadian credit score.
 If a bank will not consider your foreign credit score my suggestion is to open a Mexican bank account.
 Once you have done so, obtain a charge card.
 Initially, the limit on your card will be low and 5000 pesos limit is not uncommon.
-You can have your bank automatically pay each month’s charges in full avoiding high interest which are typically 40 to 65% with the upper range being more common.
-Each month buy something on credit or buy an item with 12 payments with zero interest.
-When allowed, which is usually annually, increase your card’s limit.
+You can have your bank automatically pay each month’s charges in full and therefore avoid high interest which are typically 50 to 65% with the upper range being more common.
+Frequently buy items on credit or buy an item with several payments with zero interest.
+When allowed, increase your card’s limit.

 A mortgage takes many weeks to approve.
 There will be pages and pages of forms, all in Spanish.
 Typically, plan to start an application 3 – 4 months in advance.

-Unlike north of the border, the seller is often in the house and they are at the notario’s office with you on both occasions—the signing of the official contract to purchase (our equivalent of an accepted offer) and the closing.
+Unlike north of the border, the seller may be in the house when there is a showing and they may also be at the notario’s office with you on closing.

-I would suggest to wire transfer the funds when the deal is closed at the notario.
+I suggest to wire transfer the funds when the home purchase is closed.
 This is the way Mexican notaries normally receive payment.
 Seldom do notaries / lawyers retain an escrow company as they are barely regulated by Mexican law.
 Plus, they charge a high fee just for transferring funds, which you may do yourself.